-Jillean took her first writing class in the Spring of 2022 and has been smitten ever since.
+I took my first writing class in the Spring of 2022 and have been smitten ever since.

 Writing has helped me awaken, forgive, accept, love, express, feel more deeply.